kytulendu/rra-krr/rrowl.md

 **The Hidden Temple Incident**

-Lord of the Forest, also known as Lord of the Savannah in majority of Rra-krr-Home, was a lesser god who guard The Fanged God’s hunting ground, and also lead the soul of who deceased in the hunting ground to the under world, and punish those who over hunt or destroy The Fanged God’s hunting ground.
+Lord of the Forest, also known as Lord of the Savannah in majority of Rra-krr-Home, was a god who guard The Fanged God’s hunting ground and punish those who over hunt or destroy the hunting ground by eating them alive and eat their soul afterwards, as well as lead the soul of those who deceased in the hunting ground to the under world.

-He is often depicted as black furred Rra-krr with horns and red eyes.
-His hands often have bow and arrow or a spear as a weapon...
+He is depicted as black furred Rra-krr with horns and red eyes.
+His hands often have bow and arrow or a spear as a weapon.

-For many Rra-krr, he was also the god of the hunt, as they believed that The Fanged God’s hunting ground are the hunting reserve or the untamed wild, which covering the area more than half of Rra-krr home world land.
-The Rra-krr hunters will often pray to him for permission to enter the hunting ground or for a good fortune, and some times, leave an offering on a make shift altar in form of an entire head or a skull of their prey, complete with some wild flowers, herbs and burning incense before they leave the hunting ground after a successful hunt...
+For many Rra-krr clan, he was also the god of the hunt, as they believed that The Fanged God’s hunting ground are the hunting reserve or the untamed wild, which covering the area more than half of Rra-krr home world land.
+The Rra-krr hunters will often pray to him for permission to enter the hunting ground or for a good hunt, and some times, leave an offering on a make shift altar in form of an entire head or a skull of their prey, complete with some wild flowers, herbs and burning incense before they leave the hunting ground after a successful hunt.

-By a recently discovered record of one of the oldest Rra-krr clan on Rra-krr-Home, that survived the name less Patriarch’s order to destroy many old records, artifacts, books, scrolls or historical site during his short reign in the early age of the Rra-krr civilization, some Rra-krr lore keeper theorize that Lord of the Forest or Lord of the Savannah was the The Fanged God in disguise.
-This cause intense debate among some Rra-krr lore keeper and the religious Rra-krr that in some instance was resolved in a duel in the arena...
+From a recently discovered record of one of the oldest Rra-krr clan on Rra-krr-Home, that survived the name less Patriarch’s order to destroy many old records, artifacts, books, scrolls or historical site during his short reign in the early age of the Rra-krr civilization, some Rra-krr lore keeper theorize that Lord of the Forest or Lord of the Savannah was the The Fanged God in disguise.
+This cause intense debate among some Rra-krr lore keeper that in some instance was resolved in a duel in the arena...

     - Excerpt from “Rra-krr’s Mythology” by Alexander O'Connell, 2366 first edition.

+    TODO:write discovery of the hidden temple.

 While his ship travel back to Shrres from the second voyage, he have a strange vision of hidden room below where his sire found his mother...

-...write discovery of the hidden temple.

 ...incident in the hidden temple on Shrres, he have received the terrible power from the remain of oddly looking feline thingy during an archaeological trip in the hidden temple.

 **Notes:**

-* He doesn’t use his sword as weapon much, since he prefer using guns and his fangs and claws for combat.
+- He doesn’t use his sword as weapon much, since he prefer using guns and his fangs and claws for combat.
-* He walk on two legs, but when he run, he often goes on all four for maximum speed.
+- He walk on two legs, but when he run, he often goes on all four for maximum speed.
-* His behavior was quite aggressive and animalistic by nature, due to his mind was of those Ancient Rra-krr.
+- His behavior was quite aggressive and animalistic by nature, due to his mind was of those Ancient Rra-krr.
-* He was a really nice big cat guy, as a big cat can be :P
+- He was a really nice big cat guy, as a big cat can be :P
-* And yes, he do bite! so, be careful.
+- And yes, he do bite! so, be careful.
-* The looks of his “true” form was heavy inspired by Elias Ainsworth from Ancient Magus Bride by Kore Yamazaki, various art from abz-j-harding (https://www.deviantart.com/abz-j-harding), Sammael the Desolate One from Hell Boy (2004) movie and Kul Tiras Druid forms from World of Warcraft.
+- The looks of his “true” form was heavy inspired by Elias Ainsworth from Ancient Magus Bride by Kore Yamazaki, various art from abz-j-harding (https://www.deviantart.com/abz-j-harding), Sammael the Desolate One from Hell Boy (2004) movie and Kul Tiras Druid forms from World of Warcraft.
-* Smilodon/Rra-krr is a not so generic space cat, they are inspired mostly by the [Kzinti](https://en.wikipedia.org/wiki/Kzin) from Larry Niven’s Known Space series and [Charr](https://wiki.guildwars2.com/wiki/Charr) from Guild Wars 2 by ArenaNet.
+- Smilodon/Rra-krr is a not so generic space cat, they are inspired mostly by the [Kzinti](https://en.wikipedia.org/wiki/Kzin) from Larry Niven’s Known Space series and [Charr](https://wiki.guildwars2.com/wiki/Charr) from Guild Wars 2 by ArenaNet.
 Some words of Rra-krr language are shamelessly borrow from Kzints'utng (Kzinti language).
-* The Ancient are very advanced race who have a galaxy wide empire.
+- The Ancient are very advanced race who have a galaxy wide empire.
 They mysteriously disappear around 100,000-300,000 years ago and leave their legacy across the galaxy, such as knowledge base puzzle that given to two of their up-lifted race (as know of to date), ruins of their civilization, many technology and artifact that still working to this date.
 Which I also ~~steal~~ borrow the idea from Star Gate... :P
-* Like Felidae, their distance relative on Earth, the Rra-krr have about 3 or 4 times superior sense of smell than human, this further supplemented by the presence of vomeronasal organ in the roof of their mouth.
+- Like Felidae, their distance relative on Earth, the Rra-krr have about 3 or 4 times superior sense of smell than human, this further supplemented by the presence of vomeronasal organ in the roof of their mouth.
 The Rra-krr are partially nocturnal.
 They have excellent night vision as their eyes have Tapetum lucidum that reflect light back through the retina, which give their eyes a distinctive shine.
 As a result, their eyes is about 6 times more light sensitive than Human.
 Their eyes have more rod cells than cone cells and could see in near total darkness as very rough shape in shade of gray, this result they have weird color vision (see as kind of desaturated version of image).
 The Rra-krr can see in visible light, near infrared (up to 800 nm) and UVA (315-400 nm) spectrum.
 Their eyes also have Nictitating membrane.
 Their ears can hear the sound as human do and up to ultrasonic range.
 The Rra-krr have 3 fingers with opposable thumb and their claws are also retractable.
 Their tongue are also covered with tiny barbs, this also including their male sexual organ if you are curious.
-* The Rra-krr have low tolerance in many type of Earth’s drugs - such as some type of antibiotics like acetaminophen (Paracetamol), some type of sedative and some food that eatable by Human - such as chocolate, plant species in the Allium genius - onions, scallion, shallot and garlic can be poisonous for them if ingest in large amount.
+- The Rra-krr have low tolerance in many type of Earth’s drugs - such as some type of antibiotics like acetaminophen (Paracetamol), some type of sedative and some food that eatable by Human - such as chocolate, plant species in the Allium genius - onions, scallion, shallot and garlic can be poisonous for them if ingest in large amount.
-* Unlike the Human, who use base-10 number system (numbers from 0-9), The Rra-krr use base-8 number system (numbers from 0-7).
+- Unlike the Human, who use base-10 number system (numbers from 0-9), The Rra-krr use base-8 number system (numbers from 0-7).
-* A day in Rra-krr homeworld is about 1 hours longer than earth’s day, a year in Rra-krr is about 427 days compared to earth’s year.
+- A day in Rra-krr homeworld is about 1 hours longer than earth’s day, a year in Rra-krr is about 427 days compared to earth’s year.
-* Yes, that Nepeta-Leaves extract or Rra-krr’s mint tea is exactly a catnip delivered product.
+- Yes, that Nepeta-Leaves extract or Rra-krr’s mint tea is exactly a catnip delivered product.